What We Do

 A new website, with a new shopping cart and a new payments supplier and we’re hoping no new bugs.

-We do honest, hot-hammered iron….. no fancy alloys, no machines except a vicious electric brush, no castings, no chemical patinas, no fake hammer marks or glossy powder coating.
+At Forgeries we do honest, hot-hammered iron….. no fancy alloys, no machines except a vicious electric brush, no castings, no chemical patinas, no fake hammer marks or glossy powder coating.

 Some’s made ourselves, some just to our designs, copied from originals (and not from our rivals : they copy from us !).
 We don’t buy from Far East catalogues.
 And no middlemen.